-1. Turkish Journal of Pathology (http://www.turkjpath.org)(ISSN:1018-5615) is the official journal of the Federation of Turkish Pathology Societies.
-The Journal is a peer-reviewed scientific journal published every four months, three times a year (January, May, September), and aims to reach all relevant national and international medical institutions and persons in printed and electronic versions free of charge.
+1. Turkish Journal of Pathology (http://www.turkjpath.org)(ISSN:1018-5615 / E-ISSN:1309-5730) is the official journal of the Federation of Turkish Pathology Societies.
+The Journal is a peer-reviewed scientific journal published every four months, three times a year (January, May, September), and aims to reach all relevant national and international medical institutions and persons in electronic versions free of charge.
 Articles in English are welcomed.

 2. The Journal is devoted to the continuing education of national and international practicing pathologists, and to provide a forum for social and scientific communication in the field.
 Studies that emphasize these aims provide the basis of publication, including original articles, case reports, reviews, abstracts from annual meetings, letters to the editor, book reviews, biographies and articles with social content.
 The Turkish Journal of Pathology accepts only invited review articles.

 3. A submitted article must not have been previously published in print or electronic format and must not be under consideration for publication at another journal or electronic media, and, if accepted, must not be published elsewhere in any languages in a similar form.
 Articles presented at a meeting or symposium or in electronic form are accepted if this is stated.